 Trail users should expect bicycle traffic and all users are required to follow the rules of the trail, travel at safe speeds, and respect other users.
 Dogs are required to be on leash on the entire trail, and pet waste is to be disposed of properly.

 Yampa River Core Trail

 Groves of cottonwood trees, excellent fishing, scenic overlook benches, and lovely picnic spots make this trail a great place for a leisurely stroll or a commuter route through town.
 Additionally, there are many PARKS AND PLAYGROUNDS (PDF) and more miles of trail that can be accessed off of the Core Trail.

 Trail Condition Reporting

-Do you frequently hike or ride on our city trails?
-You can help out the Open Space and Trails crew by reporting any downed trees or other unfavorable trail conditions that you may encounter along the way.
+Do you frequently hike or ride city trails?
+You can help out by reporting downed trees or other unfavorable trail conditions that you encounter along the way.